 With temperatures starting to drop, it is a good idea to start thinking about the steps you need to take to winterize your home.
 It is recommended to winterize your home before the first freeze of the year.
-Whether it’s a rental you own, a vacation property you’ll be abandoning for the winter or just the place you call home every day, you should take steps to winterize before it’s too late.
+Whether it’s a rental you own, a vacation property you’ll be abandoned for the winter, or just the place you call home every day, you should take steps to winterize before it’s too late.
 But what do you need to do to winterize your home?
 Here, we will get into why it is important to winterize your house and what steps need to be taken to winterize.

 Water will expand when it freezes and becomes ice.
 This expansion causes pressure within pipes, which can lead to extensive damage.
 Winterizing plumbing is especially recommended when a house will be vacant for a long period of time and no water will be running through the pipes.

 Shut off your main water valve, including the water pump and water heater.
 This action protects heating elements in your water heater when there is no water inside the tank.